attack68/rateslib/docs/source/c_curves.rst

 applied logarithmically resulting in a log-cubic spline over DFs.

-If it is applied to a :class:`~rateslib.curves.LineCurve` then it results in a standard cubic spline.
+If it is applied to a :class:`~rateslib.curves.LineCurve` then it results in a standard cubic spline over values.

 In order to instruct this mode of interpolation a **knot sequence** is required as the ``t`` argument.
-This is a list of datetimes and follows the appropriate convention for such sequences (see :ref:`pp splines<splines-doc>`).
+This is a list of datetimes and follows the appropriate mathematical convention for such sequences (see :ref:`pp splines<splines-doc>`).

 Mixed Interpolation
 -------------------